zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

 		...
 		delay(5000);

-	The full sketch can be found in `AWS-IoT-Arduino-Yun-SDK/examples/BasicPubSub`.
+	The full sketch can be found in `AWS-IoT-Arduino-Yun-Library/examples/BasicPubSub`.

-### ThingShadowEcho
+### ThingShadowEcho sample app
-This example demonstrates Arduino Yún board as a device comminucating with AWS IoT service, syncing data into the thing shadow in the cloud and interacting with app command.
+This example demonstrates Arduino Yún board as a device communicating with AWS IoT, syncing data into the thing shadow in the cloud and receiving commands from an app.
 Whenever there is a new command from the app side to change the desired state of the device, the board will receive this request and apply the change by publishing it as the reported state.
 By registering a delta callback function, users will be able to see this incoming message and notice the syncing of the state.

 * **Hardware Required**
 Arduino Yún